ddmatumu/TFnDeepLearning/guides/Install_Windows.md

 9. In the Launcher, under *Notebook* -> click to *python3*:
 ![](./pictures/install_windows/anaconda10.png)

-10. Open the notebook file at `./codes/tests/Test_Packages.ipynb`:
+10. Open the notebook file at `./codes/tests/Test_Packages.ipynb` and run the testing codes:
 ![](./pictures/install_windows/anaconda11.png)

 - Congratulations, that would be all.
 You are done with the installation.